 Another great benefit of being able to recognize chord embellishments is a better understanding of music theory.
 Understanding music theory will open you up to a whole new world!
 A world of endless possibilities.
 Where the sky is the limit when it comes to musical composition.
 Where you’ll learn another sacred language that most guitar players have no idea about.

-I say this because most guitar players don’t read sheet music and don’t take the time to learn to understand how music theory works.
+I say this because most guitar players don’t read sheet music and don’t take the time to learn how music theory works.
 They merely play by ear.
 This is good in its own right, but by being able to understand music theory, you’ll be able to soar above the crowd.
-You’ll be able to put notes together and know for sure they will sound good.
+You’ll be able to put notes together and know for sure that they will sound good.
 No fumbling around and guessing.

 By knowing your notes (and if you don’t know this by now I highly suggest you get on the ball of learning them) you will be able to see where you can add notes to the chord or take notes away to create variations and alterations in the chord voicing.